ungleich/cdist/docs/src/cdist-hacker.rst

 --------------
-If you believe you've found a bug and verified that it is in the latest version, drop a mail to the cdist mailing list, subject prefixed with "[BUG] " or create an issue on github.
+If you believe you've found a bug and verified that it is in the latest version, drop a mail to the cdist mailing list, subject prefixed with "[BUG] " or create an issue on code.ungleich.ch.

 Coding conventions (everywhere)